jmonlong/TT-Mars/README.md

 - the chromosome lengths are not (approximatively) hard-coded anymore.
 This should help being more robust, esp. when using non-hg19/hg38 references, e.g. CHM13.
 - chromosome names in the centromere file are consistent with other files.
 It used to be that the centromere file had the 'chr' prefix no matter what.

+Note: I just realized the tandem repeats must be either sorted or at least grouped by chromosome in the tandem repeat file.

 ## Usage

 0. Clone TT-Mars from github and `cd TT-Mars`.